Meta tags can be a valuable tool in your SEO arsenal.

 Meta tags are essential for SEO because they help search engines understand your website.

-They also help you rank better in search engine results pages (SERPs).
+They may also help you rank better on search engine results pages.

 Title tags and meta descriptions are two of the most important meta tags for SEO.

-Title tags tell search engines what your website is about.
-Meta descriptions give a brief summary of your website.
+The first ones tell search engines what your website is about.
+While the second ones give a summary of what is included in your web page.

-Both title tags and meta descriptions are used to display your content in SERPs:
+Both of them are used to display your content in SERPs:

-If you have a well-optimized title tag and meta description, you are more likely to increase your organic CTR and rank higher in SERPs.
+So, if they are well-optimized, you will have more chances to increase your organic CTR and rank higher in SERPs.

-You should really pay attention to your robot meta tags.
-If you badly set up a meta tag, either by mistake or lack of information, you can destroy the visibility of your website.
+You should pay attention to your robot meta tags.
+If you badly set them up, either by mistake or lack of information, you can destroy the entire visibility of your website.

 For example, by giving the “content=”noindex” command: